Kura Design Villas

 Costa Ballena, Manuel Antonio & Uvita, Costa Rica

 Kura overlooks the Southern Pacific coastline of Costa Rica.
-Kura is not on the beach but perched remotely on the coastal ridge sloping five kilometers above the shoreline, just a 15 minute drive away from the main road.
+Kura is not on the beach but perched remotely on the coastal ridge sloping five kilometres above the shoreline, just a 15 minute drive away from the main road.
 This position provides cool breezes, panoramic views of the ocean and jungle view to the east, making this a great isolated place to go for an unforgettable, non traditional honeymoon.
 Daily scheduled shuttles up or down the ridge are included.

 How to get there